danielnaoexiste/danielnaoexiste/README.md

 🚀 I'm currently working on <a href='http://froggy.dangazzaneo.dev' target="_blank">Froggy</a>.
 💻 I am a senior front-end developer and tech lead.
 🎵 Love powermetal, indie-rock, lofi, jazz and folk.
-📺 Currently working as a Solutions Architect @ Pride Innovations
+📺 Currently working as a Solutions Architect @ Pride Global
 </code></pre>